 I remember watching my kids walk around, pick up a box of toys and dump it onto the floor, not touch ONE SINGLE TOY, and move right on to repeat the process with the next bin.

+In the middle of my five-year minimalism journey, I remember finding a half-eaten quesadilla and a squadron of carrots inside a toy car.
 I wish I had known about minimalism before I started my baby registry – it would have made my years as a new mom much less stressful!

 What is minimalism?